AgenticAITest/WMS-modular-code-base/replit.md

 - **`products` table**: Master SKU list defining what types of SKUs the warehouse CAN store.
 This is the product catalog/master data.
 - **`inventory_items` table**: Actual stock information showing what the warehouse HAS in stock right now.
 This includes quantities, locations, batches, etc.

-**Important**: When creating Purchase Orders (PO), the SKU selection should ALWAYS query the `inventory_items` table, NOT the `products` table.
-This shows items already in the warehouse system that need reordering.
+**UPDATED (Oct 22, 2025)**: When creating Purchase Orders (PO), the SKU selection now displays ALL products from the `products` table (master catalog) with their current stock levels via LEFT JOIN to `inventory_items`.
+This allows ordering new SKUs that aren't yet in inventory, while showing existing stock levels for informed reordering decisions.
+Products without inventory show 0 stock.

 ## Document Storage Strategy - CRITICAL
 **Generated Documents (PO, SO, Packing Slips, etc.):**